 The Silverton Casino is home to that rare buffet that does not serve a daily breakfast.
 The closest they get to breakfast is a Sunday Brunch.

 For simplicity’s sake, these prices published below are for those of you who have a Silverton’s Rewards Card.
 They’re free to sign up for at the casino’s player’s desk.
-Prices for people without the card are $1 higher at lunch, $2 higher on weeknight dinners, and $3 higher at weekend dinners.
+Prices for people without the card are $1 higher at lunch, $2 to $4 higher for dinners.

 Kids ages 7 or higher pay the full price above.
 Kids 4 to 6 pay only ½ price, while children ages 3 and under are free.